IAPViewer Documentation

 - RF Neighbors

-- Settings — also surfaces the Analyze tools (Deny List, Config, Logs, VSG Check, Firmware), the Exports tool, and the optional Legacy / Experimental views as pushed screens
+- Settings — also surfaces the tools (Channel Quality, UCC, Deny List, Config, Logs, VSG Check, Firmware, Exports — plus an Offline AP Cleanup Script entry whenever an AP is offline) as pushed screens

 - Disconnect — turns amber with a warning triangle when your VC session is less than two minutes from timing out